Mariupol mayor says siege has killed more than 10K civilians

 Austria is a member of the European Union and has backed the 27-nation bloc’s sanctions against Russia, though it so far has opposed cutting off deliveries of Russian gas.
 The country is militarily neutral and is not a member of NATO.

-In other developments, the head of the separatist rebel government in Donetsk said Ukrainian forces have lost control of the port area of Mariupol.
+In other developments, the head of the separatist rebel government in Donetsk claimed Ukrainian forces have lost control of the port area of Mariupol.

 “Regarding the port of Mariupol, it is now under our control,” Denis Pushilin, president of the Donetsk People’s Republic, told Russian state television, according to Russian news agencies.
 The claim could not immediately be confirmed.

+But Mariupol’s mayor said fighting continues at the port.
 “It is difficult, but our heroic military holds on,” Boychenko said.
-“There are fights in the port.
-Yesterday, our heroic warriors knocked out several positions of equipment and, accordingly, rebuffed the infantry.

 Russian forces will likely try to encircle the Donbas region from the north and the south as well as the east, said retired British Gen. Richard Barrons, co-chair of the U.K.-based strategic consulting firm Universal Defence & Security Solutions.